boazbk/crypto/lec_01_introduction.md

 # Introduction

 __Optional additional reading:__ Chapters 1 and 2 of Katz-Lindell book.[^references]

 [^references]: In the current state of these lecture notes, almost all references and credits are omitted  unless the name has become standard in the literature, or I believe that the story of some discovery can serve a pedagogical point.
 See the Katz-Lindell book for historical notes and references.
+This lecture shares a lot of text with (though is not identical to)  my lecture on cryptography in the [introduction to theoretical computer science](http://introtcs.org) lecture notes.